Since, non è tutto rose e fiori — literally: it’s not all roses and flowers.

 Find out more about how many words you need to speak Italian.

-How to take an Italian lesson on Skype?
-10 tips from a language teacher
+How to take a beginner Italian lesson on Skype?
+10 tips to learn Italian online

 First of all, start by speaking and saying complete sentences.